Intuitive Team Motivation Mar 7, 2018

 - What the attraction is towards the goal – Size, Shape and Number

 Yes it’s true.
-You can determine what motivates your team just by using this simple technique but of course then you need to follow it through.
+You can determine what motivates your team just by using this simple technique but you need to follow it through.

-Using the right language and targeting the right aspect of each team member will give you the best group going forward.
-For example if you wanted to give a pay rise to someone concentrate on what it could mean for people with different underlying drives.
+Using the right language and targeting the right aspect of each team member gives you the best group going forward.
 Those with an individual drive would respond better to ‘Now you can look at getting that sports car you wanted’.
 However for someone who has community drive make it all about their community or family.
 ‘Now you can look at getting that bigger family car you wanted’.
 Similar words that instigate a different drive to motivate.
 Remember, however that this person could be completely different outside of this project or work environment.

-Setting aside the left brain and allowing the right side of the brain to come forward will give you and your team insights you may not have been aware of.
-Not only will you, as Team Leaders, understand what makes your team members tick, your team members will learn a little more about themselves.
+Setting aside the left brain and letting the right brain to shine can give you and your team new insights.
+As a Team Leader you will understand what makes your team members tick.
+Also your team members will learn a little more about themselves.
 They will understand the best action for them to take to achieve their goals and the goals of the business.